buttermilk go bad

 Sign 2: The appearance is not right

-Sometimes you can see that the buttermilk is spoiled just by looking at it.
+Sometimes you can see that the liquid buttermilk is spoiled just by looking at it.
 One of the signs may be discoloration or the appearance of lumps.
-Another sign may be the clear visibility of mold formed on the cap or top of the bottle.
+Another sign may be the clear visibility of mold formed on the cap or top of the buttermilk container.

 Sign 3: Taste is unusual